Getting Started

 Start your applications again.

-If everything works fine, enable unburden-home-dir
+If everything works fine, enable unburden-home-dir permanently,

 either per user or globally for all users.
 See below.